By Gregor Farquharson (@gregoratlantic)

 A wider problem at the moment seems to be not only the actions of the aforementioned musicians but the way that many bands in the scene refuse to call them out on their shit.
 Take for instance Peace, a band well known for their intolerance of sexual assault at gigs who have just been announced for Neighborhood Festival alongside, you guessed it, Cabbage.
 Peace have promoted the festival yet have done nothing to get Cabbage off the line-up: all of this seems very much in line with the “mates club” that many critics use to describe the relationships between acts in the alt scene.
 Why is it that a band like PWR BTTM, who had their downfall over the space of a week despite their allegations being similar, were kicked off festival lineups yet Cabbage are yet to face any backlash for their actions?

 The alt scene is one of the best, with some of the best fans and bands on the planet all combining to create a happy environment for people to enjoy great music.
 Yet, there are certain people in this scene who seem to be stuck in old times, where they believe assault and blatantly sexist behaviour is okay, and that they will get away with it.
 Something has to be done about this, and there are many organisations out there doing all they can to raise greater awareness about the issue, and get the proper message across.
-“Safe Gigs 4 Women” and “Girls Against” are organisations that are tackling sexism and sexual assault at gigs hands on.
+“Safe Gigs 4 Women” are just one of the many organisations that are tackling sexism and sexual assault at gigs hands on.
 They campaign for gigs to be a safe place for all and are doing nothing but good things to help the scene out in any way they can.
 The scene has to change, and together we need to stand up to sexism and sexual assault.